 What transport links does Willesden Green offer?

 Willesden Green has two underground stations offering access to the busy Jubilee line, Bakerloo line and overground trains.
-You shouldn’t have to walk too far to jump on the tube and central London is a short distance away – Baker Street station is just a ten minute ride.
-The area is very well connected which is why it has become such a popular place to live.
+You shouldn’t have to walk too far to jump on the tube.
+Central London is a short distance away – Baker Street station is just a ten minute ride.
+The area’s excellent transport connections has made it such a popular place to live.

 Wherever you need to travel to, you should be able to find a convenient route from Willesden Green or Dollis Hill station.